akristiansson/akristiansson.github.io/_posts/2021-03-15-functional-m.md

     )
 {% endhighlight %}

 The accumulator function is a two argument lambda, the first argument captures the state of the operation while the second argument captures the current value in the list.
-With the `seed` argument set to `0` the very first calculation when running this over a list of the numbers 1-9 will then be `(0, 1) => 0 + 1` then  `(1, 2) => 1 + 2` and so on.
+With the `seed` argument set to `0` the very first calculation step when iterating over a list of numbers `1-9` will be `(0, 1) => 0 + 1`, then  `(1, 2) => 1 + 2` and so on.

 If the current value instead is a function we want to apply to the state (remember functions are just values) we simply define the accumulator as `(x, f) => f(x)`.

-And the heart of our final function is then:
+And the heart of our final function then is this:

 {% highlight powerquery %}
 List.Accumulate(